 - Something determined to be the “best” fit for a specific project (by determining what is “best” you are actually going through a procurement process).

 - Something that is a “really good deal.”

 - Something that is available from more than one source.

 - Something that has a comparable product or service that may just “not be as good.”

 - Anytime there is reasonable doubt regarding whether something is a sole source.

 Who is authorized to make the decision as to whether the item to buy will be considered as a sole source procurement?

-The Senior Vice President for Finance and Administration has been delegated by the University President to make this determination upon submission of supporting documents through the Director of Procurement Services.
+The Senior Vice President for Finance and Administration has been delegated by the University President to make this determination upon submission of supporting documents through the Chief Procurement Officer.

 What is the procedure that I should follow to initiate a sole source procurement?

 See Sole Source Procurement Form and complete the accompanying form or utilize the ePro@ccu form request sticker.